open-contracting-extensions/public-private-partnerships/docs/framework.md

 * The `tender/enquiryPeriod` field should be used to provide the **next** period during which enquiries may be made and answered, if there are no further enquiry periods scheduled the field should be used to provide the **most recent** period during which enquiries may be made and answered.
 Where an OCDS release is published during an enquiry period the `tender/enquiryPeriod` field should be used to provide the start and end dates of the **current** enquiry period.
 * The `tender/milestones` block should be used to provide details of any subsequent enquiry periods beyond the next period during which enquiries may be made and answered.

-The above guidance should also be followed for processes with multiple enquiry periods during the pre-qualification stage of the procurement, in such cases the same approach should be applied to the equivalent fields from the `preQualification` section of an OCDS release.
+The above guidance should also be followed for processes with multiple enquiry periods during the pre-qualification stage of the procurement, in such cases the same approach should be applied to the equivalent fields from the `preQualification` section.

 #### II.3.3.
 Dates - Award period